The Master and Margarita: Plot

 The novel has two settings.
-The first is Moscow during the 1930s, where Satan appears at Patriarch's Ponds as Professor Woland.
-He is accompanied by Koroviev, a grotesquely dressed valet; Behemoth, a black cat; Azazello, a hitman; and Hella, a female vampire.
-They target the literary elite and their trade union: Massolit, whose headquarters is Griboyedov House.
+The first is Moscow during the 1930s, where Satan appears as Professor Woland.
+He is accompanied by Koroviev, a grotesquely dressed valet; Behemoth, a black cat; Azazello, a hitman; and Hella, a succubus.
+They target the literary elite and their association "Massolit",.
 Massolit consists of corrupt social climbers: bureaucrats, profiteers, and cynics.
-The second setting is the Jerusalem of Pontius Pilate: Pilate's trial of Yeshua Ha-Notsri, his recognition of an affinity with (and spiritual need for) Yeshua, and his reluctant acquiescence to Yeshua's execution.
+The second setting is the Jerusalem of Pontius Pilate, centred around Pilate's trial of Yeshua Ha-Notsri, his recognition of an affinity with (and spiritual need for) Yeshua, and his reluctant acquiescence to Yeshua's execution.
 The Jerusalem plot of the novel is later revealed to be the novel written by the Master.